Sra1KumarPoluru/JS-ReactJS-Projects/README.md

-A Simple To-do List Project created using HTML,CSS and JavaScript.
+A Simple To-do List Project created using HTML, CSS, Bootstrap and JavaScript.